 Fresh fruit is another important type Chinese New Year food.
-The full shape and golden color of the tangerine is significant, along with the sound of the name in Chinese, which is similar to the word for success.
+The full shape and golden colour of the tangerine is significant.
+As is the sound of the name in Chinese, which is similar to the word for success.

 New Year Cake

-Many different types of cake are common during the festival, but one that is popular in eastern China is prepared with glutinous rice flour, and is combined with brown sugar and provides a sticky sweet texture.
+Many different types of cake are common during the festival.
+Yet one that is popular in eastern China is prepared with glutinous rice flour.
+It is combined with brown sugar and provides a sticky sweet texture.

-Long noodles are said to bring long life, and these noodles are most commonly served in a broth with pig intestines that have been fried, which is a lot tastier than it sounds!
+Long noodles are said to bring long life.
+These noodles are most commonly served in a broth with pig intestines that have been fried, which is a lot tastier than it sounds!